preyes323/launchschool/260/lesson_01/todoMVC/README.md

 * Clicking outside of the text input for a currently editing todo saves the edit
 * Clicking clear complete will find all completed todos and remove them

+### Requirements Analysis

+#### Typing in a todo and submitting the form creates a new todo item

+*Input: Text*

+Things to consider:
+* Where is text input?
+* Are there valid inputs?
+* Invalid?
+* Input length?

+*Output: Todo Item*

+Things to consider:
+* Recipient/s of output?
+* Data structure of todo item
+* Format of todo item

+#### Clicking the check box for a todo toggles its completed state
+#### Clicking the text for the todo toggles editing for that todo
+#### Clicking outside of the text input for a currently editing todo saves the edit
+#### Clicking clear complete will find all completed todos and remove them